 Selenium sulfide – Helps relieve and soothe any flaking or itching on the scalp.
 Like zinc pyrithione, it also has anti-fungal properties and helps clear the skin for a totally flawless finish.

 What works for someone else might not work for you.
 Whether you have short hair, thick locks or color-treated tresses, there are a lot of major differences in all our hairstyles.
 That’s why it’s important for Goldilocks to shop around and try a few different anti-dandruff solutions until she finds just the right fit.

 A simple lather, rinse and repeat won’t do the trick when it comes to removing dandruff.
 Instead, most formulas require a deep scalp massage.
 Ensure your hair is wet, lather up the shampoo and then thoroughly massage the formula into your scalp.
+You can even add a scalp brush into the mix for an extra relaxing massage.
 Some formulas then suggest you leave it to sit for five minutes, so it can really get to work.
 And, as always, wash any remaining product thoroughly out for squeaky-clean tresses.

 Hair training may have to take a break if you suffer from an itchy scalp.
 It’s important to maintain a regular cycle when washing your hair to keep your scalp healthy, soothed and flake-free.
 If you’re only washing your hair once a week, it's time to up the ante and wash that dry shampoo out.

 When you have dandruff under control and want to start using regular shampoos again, make sure you opt for a formula free from parabens and sulfates.
 These shampoos tend to be gentle on the scalp and also help to keep your skin calm and nourished.

 This vegan-friendly and kind-to-skin formula feels nourishing and is even suitable for color-treated hair.